mvolkmann/blog/src/smalltalk/41-morphic.md

 and animates to a random location in the World every time it is clicked.
 After creating this class in a System Browser, enter `AnimatedMorph new openInWorld` in a Workspace and "Do it".
+This animates position changes, but other properties such as rotation, scale, and color can also be animated.

 ```smalltalk
 EllipseMorph subclass: #AnimatedMorph